 - 2/3 cup sunflower oil

 - 2 to 3 teaspoons Dijon-style mustard

 - 1/3 to 1/2 cup unsweetened regular or low-fat coconut milk

 - 1-inch piece peeled ginger root, finely grated (2 to 3 teaspoons)

 - 1 to 2 teaspoons curry powder

-- 2 teaspoons finely chopped red chili pepper
+- 2 teaspoons finely chopped red chile pepper

 - Freshly squeezed juice from 1/2 to 1 lime (2 teaspoons)